xi-editor/xi-mac/CONTRIBUTING.md

 ## Getting started

 Not sure where to start?
 If you haven't already, take a look at the [docs](http://xi-editor.github.io/xi-editor/docs.html) to get a better sense of the project.
 Read through some issues and some open PRs, to get a sense for the habits of existing contributors.
-Drop by the #xi-editor stream on [Zulip](https://xi.zulipchat.com) (anyone with a Github account can easily signup) to follow ongoing discussions or ask questions.
+Drop by the #xi-editor stream on [Zulip](https://xi.zulipchat.com) (anyone with a Github account can easily signup), or the #xi channel on irc.mozilla.org, to follow ongoing discussions or ask questions.
 Clone the repos you're interested in, and make sure you can build and run the tests.
 If you can't, open an issue, and someone will try to help.
 Once you're up and running, there are a a number of ways to participate:

 ### Opening issues